 The installer wizard closes, and the Agent installation is complete.
-If you designated this option, the machine may restart if necessary.
+To use Rapid Recovery Agent with the latest drivers, restart when possible.

 Related topics

 - About installing the Rapid Recovery Agent software - Installing the Agent software on Windows Server Core Edition machines